asjuan/sewrjs/README.md

     // return d.find({q: "H"}).find({t: "B"}).last(); // same, but just get the last one
     // return d.but({ t: "B" }).all(); // this one is to find all but t:B
-    // return d.count({ r: B}); // counts instances in which r: B };
+    // return d.count({ r: B}); // counts instances in which r: B
+    // return d.orderBy('q').orderBy('t').all(); // orders by first criteria then second.
+    //                                           // second does not override first };
 ```